hololinked-dev/docs/source/howto/state_machine.rst

 :doc:`API Reference <../../autodoc/server/thing/state_machine>`

-Often, certain activties are not allowed during certain conditions, for example, one cannot turn ON a motor higher than 10 times per hour, or one cannot change exposure of a camera during video capture (say).
+Often, certain operations are not allowed during certain conditions, for example, one can turn ON a switch twice in a row, or one does not wish to change the exposure of a camera during video capture (say).

 To implement these contraints, a state machine may be used to prevent property writes or